-Having moved from Budapest to Amsterdam, her fascination for layering, light and shadow became really apparent which led her first to shadow installations and later, through a series of dance-related installations to a light design practice.
-In order to learn more about composition in 3D and subtractive colour scales, she started a study in theatre light design.
-Her teachers in the field were Petyr Veenstra and Ellen Knops, with whom she is lighting the Monday Match improvisations in the Bimhuis.
+Having moved from Budapest to Amsterdam, my fascination for layering, light and shadow became the focus of my interest, leading me first to shadow installations and later, through a series of dance-related installations to a lighting design practice.
+In order to learn more about composition in 3D and additive color scales, I started a study in theater light design.
+My teachers in the field were Petyr Veenstra and Ellen Knops, with whom I have been lighting the Monday Match improvisations series at the Bimhuis Amsterdam.

-She has initiated and co-directed an annual art camp for children in Hungary, and conducted the One minutes workshop at the Academy of Fine Arts in Budapest, as well as her own workshop Drop Yet Sea in Tuzrakter (an occupied art house that closed in 2011).
+I have initiated and co-directed an annual art camp for children in Hungary for 9 years, and conducted the One minutes workshop at the Academy of Fine Arts in Budapest, as well as my own workshop Drop Yet Sea in Tuzrakter (an occupied art house that closed in 2011).
+I have given numerous workshops of stage performing with multimedia, using space, and physiology of perception from 2012 on.

-Together with Alfredo Genovesi she established Sweet Germ performance duo in 2007 and the same two artists together with Marek Jason Isleib fused into Sumo3 in 2009.
+Together with Alfredo Genovesi I established Sweet Germ performance duo in 2007 and together with Marek Jason Isleib fused into Sumo3 in 2009.

 I love this way of no theatre lights – her use of space her use of light is not about light but absolutely unpretentious use of space and time.